SENSUOUS GEOGRAPHIES (2003)

 "I suddenly got ears and feet again...and nw thoughts about consciousness"

-Sensuous Geographies reveals the impact of Deleuze and Guattari's thinking has had on my artistic work, particularly concerning the structures of complex open-ended environments, whether they be scientific notions of complex systems or human environments (Deleuze and Guattari, 1987, A Thousand Plateaus) and Deleuze's notion of 'sensation' (Deleuze, 2003, Frances Bacon,The Logic of Sensation).
+Sensuous Geographies reveals the impact of Deleuze and Guattari's thinking has had on my artistic work, particularly concerning the structures of complex open-ended environments, whether they be scientific notions of complex systems or human environments (Deleuze and Guattari, 1987, A Thousand Plateaus) or Deleuze's notion of 'sensation' (Deleuze, 2003, Frances Bacon,The Logic of Sensation).

 References to Sensuous Geographies can be found in